learyjk/p5-library/src/trailing-grid/README.md

 1.3.
 Use nested loops to draw a grid of rectangles on the canvas.
 Each rectangle represents a cell in the grid.

+1.4 Add windowResized function to make the canvas responsive.
+Update numRows and numCols within that functiona s well.

 ### Step 2: Highlight the cell under the mouse cursor

 2.1.
 Calculate the row and column of the cell that the mouse is currently over using floor(mouseY / cellSize) and floor(mouseX / cellSize).